stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ![](figures/05_directories.png)

-- Therefore, if there is a file called genome.seq in the dna directory its location or full pathname can be expressed as /nfs/dna/genome.seq.
+- Therefore, if there is a file called *genome.seq* in the dna directory its location or full pathname can be expressed as */nfs/dna/genome.seq*.

 ---

 ### pwd - find where you are
-- The command pwd stands for print working directory.
+- The command *pwd* stands for print working directory.
 - A command (also known as a program) is something which tells the computer to do something.
 Commands are therefore often the first thing that you type into the terminal (although we'll show you some advanced exceptions to this rule later).
 - As described above, directories are arranged in a hierarchical structure.
-To determine where you are in the hierarchy you can use the pwd command to display the name of the current working directory.
+To determine where you are in the hierarchy you can use the *pwd* command to display the name of the current working directory.
 The current working directory may be thought of as the directory you are in, i.e. your current position in the file-system tree.

 ```bash
 # To find out where you are, type this into your terminal.